rust-lang/rfcs/text/0000-unsafe-extern-blocks.md

 Rust can utilize functions and statics from foreign code that are provided during linking, though it is `unsafe` to do so.

 An `extern` block can be placed anywhere a function declaration could appear (generally at the top level of a module).

-* You can always write `unsafe extern { ... }`.
-* If the `unsafe_code` lint is denied or forbidden at a particular scope it will cause the `unsafe extern` block to be a compilation error within that scope.
-* On editions >= 2024, you must write all `extern` blocks as `unsafe extern`.
+* On editions >= 2024, you *must* write all `extern` blocks as `unsafe extern`.
-* On editions < 2024, it is allowed to write an `extern` block *without* the `unsafe` keyword, but this generates a compatibility warning that you should use the `unsafe` keyword.
+* On editions < 2024, you *may* write `unsafe extern`, or you can write an `extern` block without the `unsafe` keyword.
+Writing an `extern` block without the `unsafe` keyword is provided for compatibility only, and will generate a warning.
+* `unsafe extern` interacts with the `unsafe_code` lint, and a `deny` or `forbid` with that lint will deny or forbid the unsafe external block.

 Within an `extern` block is zero or more declarations of external functions and/or external static values.
 An extern function is declared with a `;` instead of a function body (similar to a method of a trait).
 An extern static value is also declared with a `;` instead of an expression (similar to an associated const of a trait).
 In both cases, the actual function body or value is provided by whatever external source (which is probably not even written in Rust).

-When an `extern` block is used (with or without `unsafe` in front of it), all declarations within that `extern` block should have the `unsafe` or `safe` keywords as part of their signature.
+When an `unsafe extern` block is used, all declarations within that `extern` block *should* have the `unsafe` or `safe` keywords as part of their signature.
-If one of the two keywords is not explicitly provided, the declaration is assumed to be `unsafe`.
+If one of the two keywords is not explicitly provided, the declaration is assumed to be `unsafe`, and also a warning is generated.
-The `safe` keyword is a contextual keyword, only used within `extern` blocks.
+The `safe` keyword is a contextual keyword, it is currently only used within `extern` blocks.

+If an `extern` block is used in an older edition without the `unsafe` keyword, declarations *cannot* specify `safe` or `unsafe`.
+Code must update to `unsafe extern` style blocks if it wants to make `safe` declarations.

 ```rust
 unsafe extern {